FullstackAcademy/Mewtify/README.md

 # **Mewtify**
 *Malware Mutation brought to you by Cephamist and jzheng6182*
-This program was built to bring awareness to our over reliance on anti-virus.
-This program is built so that any script kiddie can slip a malicious python-coded payload passed any antivirus scan.
+A easy to use GUI interface pentester tool.
+It is a AES encrypted scantime crypter that get through all antivirus scan.

 **Requirements:**
-- Python3 to be installed on both self and target computers.
+- Python3 must be installed on both the host and target computers.
 - One malicious malware
 - pyaes has to be installed